-As a mathematics education major, you will pursue a Bachelor of Science in mathematics education with secondary certification, which will well prepare you to enter the classroom as a qualified mathematics teacher.
+With a major in mathematics, you will pursue a Bachelor of Science in mathematics education with secondary mathematics certification, which will well prepare you to enter the classroom as a qualified mathematics teacher.

 What Can I Do With This Degree?

-As you consider different majors or approach graduation, you need to explore your options.
+As you consider different majors or approach graduation, you need to explore your options and potential careers in mathematics.
 Although everyone is aware of teaching as an option, do you know of other options with a mathematics or physics major?

 As you explore, one problem is that few job titles will actually say “mathematician.”
 In fact, most occupations with those titles require a Ph.D.
 But that doesn't mean that you are left out in the cold with just a bachelor's degree.
 Many employers prize people with a strong math background, not because they need people to evaluate integrals or work kinetic energy problems, but because they need people to be problem solvers.